otsaloma/dataiter/doc/aggregation.rst

 <https://numba.pydata.org/numba-doc/latest/developer/caching.html>`_.
 After that, using the function from cache will be really fast.
-In case you're benchmarking something, note also that on the first use of such a function in a Python session, the compiled code is loaded from cache, which takes something like 10–100 ms and further calls will be faster as there's no more need to load anything from disk.
+In case you're benchmarking something, note also that on the first use of such a function in a Python session, the compiled code is loaded from cache on disk, which takes something like 10–100 ms and further calls will be faster as there's no more need to load anything.

 .. note:: If you have trouble with Numba, please check the value of
           ``di.USE_NUMBA`` to see if Numba has been found.
 You can also